gilcu3/hullcaster/README.md

 - [x] Show in the UI when an episode is currently downloaded
 - [ ] Add tests for the new UI
 - [x] Add config parameter `confirm_on_exit`.
+- [ ] Make synchronization in a new thread, cope with bad network conditions
+- [ ] Support streaming play
+- [ ] Add play next from queue automatically

 ## Installing hullcaster